gecampbell/galliard.xyz/content/essay/software-contingency-planning-donald-rumsfeld-and-the-epistemology-of-ignorance.md

 ---
 In February, 2002, Donald Rumsfeld, then Secretary of Defense under George W. Bush, uttered an oft-maligned and usually ridiculed statement in a Department of Defense news briefing:

 > Reports that say that something hasn't happened are always interesting to me, because as we know, there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns -- the ones we don't know we don't know.
-And if one looks throughout the history of our country and other free countries, it is the latter category that tend to be the difficult ones.
+And if one looks throughout the history of our country and other free countries, it is the latter category that tend to be the difficult ones. <footer>Donald Rumsfeld, <cite>DoD Briefing, February 12, 2002</cite></footer>

 The language may be convoluted, but it's impeccably true.
 We can be aware of our own ignorance: the "known unknowns," according to Rumsfeld.